 - (e) Certificate from Approved Nonprofit Budget and Credit Counseling Agency Regarding Pre-Petition Credit Counseling.
 See Vt.
-LBR 4002-1(a), (b); see also Vt.
+LBR 4002-1(a) & (b); see also Vt.
 LBR 4004-2(a) (regarding filing certification evidencing completion of post-petition financial management education). - (f) Official Form 121, Statement About Your Social Security Numbers.
-Every individual debtor must complete and verify Official Form 121, "Statement About Your Social Security Numbers," as required by Fed.
+Every individual debtor must complete and sign Official Form 121, "Statement About Your Social Security Numbers," as required by Fed.
 R. Bankr.
 P. 1007(f).
-If the debtor files the bankruptcy case on paper, the debtor must submit the completed and verified Official Form 121 with the petition.
+If the debtor files the bankruptcy case on paper, the debtor must submit the completed and signed Official Form 121 with the petition.
 If the debtor files the bankruptcy case electronically, the debtor's attorney must retain the completed and verified Official Form 121 for at least five years in accordance with Vt.
 LBR 9011-1(b).
 If the debtor is pro se, the debtor must retain the completed Official Form 121 for at least five years in accordance with Vt.
 LBR 9011-2(b).
+Official Form 121 should not be filed.